-From Renee on January 24th, 2008 in Green Remodeling
+From Dean Dowd on January 24, 2008 in Green Remodeling

 CalFinder recently spent a few minutes chatting with Eric Corey Freed, founder and principal of organicARCHITECT in San Francisco.
 Freed teaches Sustainable Design at the Academy of Art University and U.C.
 Berkeley and serves on the advisory boards of numerous organizations.
 He is one of the founders of ecoTECTURE: The Online Journal of Ecological Design and has a monthly column at GreenerBuildings.com.
 Freed is also the auther of “Green Building for Dummies.”
 He was named “Best Green Architect” by San Francisco Magazine in 2005.